Does your car insurance cover you for storm damage?

 Some car insurance policies will not cover you if your car is flood-damaged because you drove it through a flooded or water-laden road, as insurers could see this as avoidable, and therefore you have been negligent by driving your car through water.

 How do I claim for storm damage to my car?

-If your car has been damaged after a storm and you want to claim on your insurance, then contact your insurer as soon as possible after the storm has occurred.
+If your car has been damaged after a storm and you wish to claim on your insurance, then contact your insurer as soon as possible after the storm has occurred.
 Make sure you have your insurer’s helpline number and your own policy number to hand.

 Will claiming for storm damage increase my car insurance costs?

 Storm damage often falls under the ‘at-fault’ category on claims, as it is considered an act of nature.
-So your insurer won’t be able to claim the costs against another driver at fault, as they might if you were in an accident.
+So your insurer won’t be able to claim the costs against another driver at fault, as they could if you were in an accident.

 You can compare car insurance quotes on MoneySuperMarket in a matter of minutes.
 Simply pop in a few details about yourself and your vehicle; once you’ve found the right deal, you can apply directly to the provider in just a couple of clicks.
 If you want to ensure your car is covered for storm damage, look at fully comprehensive policies, and if you require further information, contact the provider before buying your policy.